Author has written 32 stories for Metroid, Legend of Zelda, Tales of Symphonia, Star Wars, Star Wars, Chuck, and Terminator: Sarah Connor Chronicles.

 About My Style: And no, I don't mean what I wear.
 I'm definitely not a good source of fashion advice (flannel and denim make up a disturbingly large part of my wardrobe...), but that's beside the point.

 I mean my writing style: I tend to tell stories from many different points of view.
 So, part of the chapter might be about what the main character and his or her allies are doing, and another might be about someone who doesn't seem to have anything to do with the main narrative, but be assured, it all ties together eventually.
-My stories are usually pretty complex, filled with foreshadowing and sneaky plot twists, and with many different points of view.
+My stories are usually pretty complex, filled with foreshadowing and sneaky plot twists, told from many different points of view.
 I write this way because I try to write stories that I would want to read even if I hadn't written them, and these are the sorts of stories I enjoy.
-There are still a few things I'm working on, but I like to think I'm pretty good.
+There are still a few things I'm working on, but I like to think I'm getting pretty good for an amateur.
 The writer's motto (mine, anyway) is, 'Always try to do better than your last story,' so that's exactly what I'm endeavoring to do here.

 That leads into my stance on 'pairings': Romance is not the primary focus of any of my stories.
-It's an important element of any story, to be sure, but it is always secondary in my work, supporting the character development and plot rather than driving them.
+It can be an important element of a well-rounded story, to be sure, but it is always secondary in my work, supporting the character development and plot rather than driving them.
 Therefore, the 'character' tags on all of my stories are to indicate the primary characters of the story, not the main 'romantic relationship', so keep that in mind when browsing through the list down there.
 It's a fact of this site and fan-fiction in general that a lot of people are here to write romance stories, but I personally prefer adventure.

 Legend of Zelda: I also have a few humorous oneshots, but most of my 'Zelda' fic belongs to my monstrous epic series, which I spent almost five years writing.
 My suggested reading order is:

-'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
+'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
 If you're curious how it would have ended, you can find my outline notes

 I also have a trilogy of self-insert parodies, in which I, well... parody self-inserts.
 You see that 'definition' up there that says I have a demented sense of humor?
 I'm not kidding.
 Read 'Merciful Nayru, Not Another Self-Insert!', 'Gentle Farore, Not a Sequel!', and 'Flaming Din, Not a Trilogy!' and you will see just how delightfully demented I am.
 Have fun!

 Star Wars: My other monstrous epic, the 'One Missed Strike' series.
 It was born from an idle thought in January 2009: 'What if Darth Vader had escaped Mustafar unscathed and took over the Empire?'
-Over four years later, I'm still writing that story, having now moved into the New Jedi Order era.
+More than five years later, I'm still writing that story, having now moved into the post-New Jedi Order era.
 Anything Star Wars with 'One Missed Strike' in the title is set in my AU; everything else is more or less set in the canon universe.

 The reading order is: 'Part I'->'Tales From the Rebellion'->'Part II'->'Tales From the Empire'->'Part III'->'Tales From the New Republic'->'The New Jedi Order'.